medusajs/medusa/www/docs/content/plugins/file-service/local.md

 ## Prerequisites

 A Medusa backend is required to be set up before following along with this document.
-You can follow the [quickstart guide](../../development/backend/install.mdx) to get started in minutes.
+You can follow the [quickstart guide](../../create-medusa-app.mdx) to get started in minutes.

 ---

-## Plugin Installation
+## Install Plugin

 In the directory of your Medusa backend, run the following command to install the local file service plugin: